J0K3R-Joel/BotBall_Library/doc/Introduction.md

 ## 6. Next steps

 - Try out sensors.
-This is since only with sensors you can consistantly complete tasks
+Only with sensors you are able to consistently complete tasks

 - If you want to code in python, then feel free to read my documentations so you get an idea of how I solved some problems.
 Also you sure are allowed to use my library as much as you wish.